CorrelAid/diversity-data-hackathon-template/README.md

 glue::glue("ssh -L localhost:5555:127.0.0.1:3306 {ssh_user}@{ssh_ip}")
 ```

+this builds a "tunnel" from your local machine on port 5555 to the port 3306 (the MySQL port) on the server.
+We can then use port 5555 on our machine to connect and communicate with MySQL.

 #### MacOS/Linux/Windows with WSL or working SSH
 If you have:

 - MacOS
 - Linux
 - a Windows machine but have a way to run SSH commands in the console (e.g. in [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install))